 This datapoint measures the percent of long-term care residents which suffer from pressure ulcers or bed sores.
 We bake this statistic into both nursing and long-term care grades.

 In Downtown Brooklyn Nursing & Rehabilitation Center, 3.04% of Patients had Serious Falls

 This metric gauges the percent of long-term residents who experienced a fall leading to severe injury.
 Falls can arise for a variety of reasons, but high rates of major falls could be an indicator of lower quality nursing care.

 Minimizes Urinary Tract Infections

-This figure tells you the percent of long-term patients which had a UTI.
-UTI's could be a sign of poor nursing care.
-However, this statistic could be misleading for certain nursing homes due to inconsistent reporting standards for these infections.
+This tells you the percentage of long-term residents which suffered from a urinary tract infection.
+UTI's could be an indicator of a facility with lower levels of hygiene.
+However, this statistic can be misleading for some nursing homes due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

 In Downtown Brooklyn Nursing & Rehabilitation Center, 11.59% of Patients use Anti-Psychotic Medication